logonoff/OneDrive-GNOME-Shell-47/README.md

-# OneDrive Gnome Shell Extension
+# OneDrive GNOME Shell Extension

-This is a Gnome Shell extension I use as frontend for the unofficial abraunegg OneDrive client (https://github.com/abraunegg/onedrive) on my desktop.
+This is a GNOME Shell extension I use as frontend for the unofficial abraunegg OneDrive client (https://github.com/abraunegg/onedrive) on my desktop.
 This extension was created by Diego Bazzanella and modified by me to update it and add something new.
 This extension is forked from diegstroyer https://github.com/diegstroyer/oneDrive